 - Accidental deletion.

 How often should you back up your data?

 This really depends on how valuable your data is to you, but as a rule of thumb, backup as often as your data changes.

 What else is there to consider when backing up?

-You should test some of the data you've backed up, just incase it hasn't copied over properly, and if you've copied to an external drive, you may want to store it elsewhere other than next to your computer incase of theft or damage.
+You should test some of the data you’ve backed up, just in case it hasn’t been copied over properly, and if you’ve copied to an external drive, you may want to store it elsewhere other than next to your computer in case of theft or damage.